AndreaLanfranchi/neth-proxy/README.md

 ## Why you may NOT want to use it

+* You have only 1 rig.
+There is no point nor advantage in using a proxy with only 1 mining instance
 * Developer fee
 * Using a proxy you create a single point of failure on your connections.
 If your proxy host fails then all of your machines get disconnected